yingjunwu/peloton-scripts/README.md

 This repository maintains the scripts for running Peloton with oltpbench (https://github.com/cmu-db/oltpbench).
 For now, we support YCSB and TPC-C benchmark.
 Before running the scripts, you must have already downloaded and compiled the oltpbench.

-The following steps describe how to run Peloton with oltpbench on a single machine using measure-performance.py.
+Following the steps below, you can run Peloton with oltpbench on a single machine.

 1. Set the oltpbench directory: https://github.com/yingjunwu/peloton-scripts/blob/master/measure-performance.py#L9.